quantumlib/Cirq/dev_tools/triage-party/README.md

 The exact numbers printed in the output are not important; what matters is that it did not end with an error message and did not return to the shell, but rather paused with `update cycle #1` as the final message.
-The instance will be listening for web browser connections on the port 8080 on your local host.
+The Triage Party server will then be listening for web browser connections on port 8080 on your local host.
 It will produce more output as it detects that files have changed.

 [personal access tokens]: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line